FarzeenZainab/snap-lens/README.md

 ## Usage

 1. Upon opening SnapLens in a web browser, you will see an interface with an "Upload Image" button.
+(Coming Soon)
 2. Click on the "Upload Image" button to select an image file from your local machine.
 3. After uploading the image, it will be displayed on the screen.
 4. To zoom in or out, use the provided zoom controls or keyboard shortcuts.
 5. To create a tag, click and drag the mouse on the image to define the area of interest.
 6. Release the mouse to highlight and create a box around the tagged area.
-7. Repeat the process to create additional tags as needed.
+7. You can then add the tag's description in the box appearing in the right column of the page.
-8. To remove a tag, simply click on the tag box, and it will be deleted.
+8. Repeat the process to create additional tags as needed.